github/docs/content/desktop/installing-and-configuring-github-desktop/configuring-and-customizing-github-desktop/configuring-git-for-github-desktop.md

 ### Overriding the email address GitHub Desktop uses for a repository

-In {% data variables.product.prodname_desktop %} you can change the email address associated with commits you make in a single repository.
+In {% data variables.product.prodname_desktop %} you can change the name and email address used for commits in a specific repository.
 This will override your global Git configuration settings in this one repository, but will not affect any other repositories.

+{% mac %}

+{% data reusables.desktop.mac-repository-settings-menu %}
+{% data reusables.desktop.select-git-config %}
+{% data reusables.desktop.use-local-git-config %}
+{% data reusables.desktop.local-config-name %}
+{% data reusables.desktop.local-config-email %}
+{% data reusables.desktop.repository-settings-save %}

+{% endmac %}

+{% windows %}

+{% data reusables.desktop.windows-repository-settings-menu %}
+{% data reusables.desktop.select-git-config %}
+{% data reusables.desktop.use-local-git-config %}
+{% data reusables.desktop.local-config-name %}
+{% data reusables.desktop.local-config-email %}
+{% data reusables.desktop.repository-settings-save %}

+{% endwindows %}

 ### Configuring your default branch for new repositories